Prestatyn Level Crossings

 We are excited to share our plan to make a significant investment in Prestatyn, North Wales, to increase the number of trains on the North Wales Coast.

-This initiative will not only improve transportation but also boost local tourism and support the community’s growth.
+This plan will not only improve travel for North Wales but also boost local tourism and support growth in communities.

-To increase the number of services safely, we need to review the crossing usage in the area and the added risks that this may bring.
+To increase the number of services safely, we have reviewed the crossing usage in the area and the added risks that this may bring.

 These crossings pose a risk to the local community due to the high number of users, such as dog walkers and school children, crossing with poor visibility of forthcoming trains, which can reach speeds of 70 to 80 miles per hour as they pass through.